Backpacking the Colorado Collegiate Loop

 Note: the traditional Colorado Trail makes a long circle of the Twin Lakes, nearly 10 miles, to take you near the Twin Lakes General Store.

-For folks on a different itinerary than mine, there are several shortcuts from the trail junction at 3.4 miles.
 The shortest crosses Lake Creek on the Leadville 100 Run course, and another takes trail to the Willis Gulch Trailhead and a bridge.

 The view South from Hope Pass into the Clear Creek valley.
 The changing aspen leaves are a highlight of September in the Colorado Rocky Mountains.